Three's Company: Cast changes

 Another replacement, Terri Alden (played by Priscilla Barnes), a clever, sometimes sassy nurse, joined the cast in the sixth season (1981–82).
 In the script, Cindy was to move to college to fulfill her dream of becoming a veterinarian and would continue to visit throughout the sixth season.

-The show ended with the departure of all cast members except Ritter, who moved on to the spin-off Three's a Crowd (syndicated as Three's Company, Too in the Three's Company syndication package), itself based upon the Man About the House spin-off, Robin's Nest.
+The show ended with the departure of all cast members except Ritter.
+Janet gets married and starts a new life, and Terri moves to Hawaii.
+Ritter moved on to the spin-off Three's a Crowd (syndicated as Three's Company, Too in the Three's Company syndication package), itself based upon the Man About the House spin-off, Robin's Nest.

-After three decades of not speaking to each other, Suzanne Somers and Joyce DeWitt finally reconciled and reunited for Somers's web series Breaking Through, which aired February 2, 2012.
+After three decades of not speaking to each other, Suzanne Somers and Joyce DeWitt finally reconciled and reunited for Somers' web series Breaking Through, which aired February 2, 2012.

 Previously, Somers reconciled with Ritter just days before his death from aortic dissection on September 11, 2003.
 They had even discussed her making a cameo appearance on Ritter's new show, 8 Simple Rules.

 Music

-The theme song was composed by Joe Raposo (known for composing for the children's television shows Sesame Street and The Electric Company), and sung by Ray Charles (not to be confused with the blind R&B musician of the same name) and Julia Rinker.
+The theme song was composed by Joe Raposo (known for composing for the children's television shows Sesame Street and The Electric Company), and sung by Ray Charles (not to be confused with the R&B musician of the same name) and Julia Rinker.
+In the first pilot the melody was sung with a series of "doo doo doo" vocalizations rather than the final lyrics.
+The lyrics were written by writer-producer Don Nicholl.

 Themes

 Humor in the show was based on farce, often relying on innuendo and misunderstanding, as well as physical comedy to punctuate the hare-brained schemes the characters would invariably conjure up to get themselves out of situations and dilemmas.
-Running jokes were frequently based on Jack's (supposed) sexual orientation, Mr. Roper's lack of sexual prowess, and Chrissy's blonde moments.
+Running jokes were frequently based on Jack's (supposed) sexual orientation, Mr. Roper's lack of sexual desire, and Chrissy's blonde moments.
 Conflict in the show came from the dysfunctional marriage of the Ropers, Janet's intolerance for a roommate romance, and later on, Jack's friendship with Larry and Larry's abuse thereof.
 Of all the characters, only Jack, Janet, and Larry appeared in all eight seasons of the series.
-Jack is the only character to appear in every episode; Janet appears in every episode except one (season 3's "Stanley's Hotline").
+Jack is the only character to appear in every episode; Janet appears in all but one episode (season 3's "Stanley's Hotline").